devgizzo/homerow/README.md

 ## MacOs

 MacOS works through [Raycast](https://www.raycast.com/) for assigning shortcuts to launch apps.
-These shortcuts are then mapped from a key mapper like Karabiner.
+These shortcuts can then be called from other applications.
 For MacOS I first worked with [Karabiner-elements](https://github.com/pqrs-org/Karabiner-Elements), you can install this with the [karabiner.json](https://github.com/devgizzo/homerow/blob/main/macos/karabiner.json) found in the macos folder.
+This works but isn't ideal.
+You need to maintain a bit of lag between opening a keyboard layer and selecting an option on the layer, else you end up typing letters instead.

 However Kanata can also be installed on macos.
 So I have created a [kanata.kbd](https://github.com/devgizzo/homerow/blob/main/macos/kanata.kbd) config file to support this.
 Kanata needs the Karabiner driver for this.
 So if you installed Karabiner-Elements you already have this installed.
 For MacOS Kanata is more stable and the keyboard layers are more solid.
-So I am not moving back to using just Karabiner-Elements without Kanata.
+So I am not moving back.
-Anyway, this solution also uses Raycast to trigger the shortcuts that launch or focus the apps.
+Anyway, this solution also uses Raycast to assign the shortcuts that launch or focus the apps.

-Kanata is a bit of a hassle to install on MacOS though, because of the conflict with Karabiner itself, while it uses its driver and because security issues.
+Kanata is a bit of a hassle to install on MacOS though, because of the conflict with Karabiner itself, while it uses its driver and because of security issues.
 For me it is worth it though.

 ## Windows
 A Windows version is easily created from the linux Kanata.kbd config.
 So far I have not done this yet.